Discover the ways to permanent residency for foreign employees working in the United States. Learn about the requirements and processes

 • Unmarried children under the age of 21

 These family members can apply for derivative permanent residency based on the principal applicant’s Green Card application.
-However, it’s important to note that these visas count against the annual numerical cap for employment-based visas, which may affect availability34.
+However, it’s important to note that these visas count against the annual numerical cap for employment-based visas, which may affect availability.

 2. Family-Based Sponsorship